Back to: Australia's welfare snapshots

 mental illness/mental health disorder: Range of cognitive, emotional and behavioural disorders that interfere with the lives and productivity of people.
 Mental health disorders are diagnosed using certain criteria.
 They include depression, anxiety, substance use disorders, personality disorders and psychoses.

-mild or moderate core activity limitation: Person who needs no help but has difficulty with core activities (moderate) or has no difficulty (mild) with core activities, but uses aids or equipment, or has one or more of these limitations:
+mild or moderate core activity limitation: Limitation where a person needs no help with core activities (self-care, mobility, and communication), but has difficulty with one or more core activities (moderate), or has no difficulty but uses aids or equipment for core activities (mild), or has one or more of these limitations:

 See also disability, core activity limitation, and severe or profound core activity limitation.

 moderate-risk gambling: Moderate-risk gambling is characterised by the experience of a moderate level of problems from gambling, with some negative consequences, like spending more than you can afford, losing track of time or feeling guilty about your gambling.
-Moderate-risk gamblers have scores of 3 to 7 on the Problem Gambling Severity Index.
+Moderate-risk gamblers have scores of 3 to 7 on the PGSI.

 mortality rate: Number of deaths in a given period, adjusted to take account of population age structure, expressed per 1,000 population.